 LPN/LVN Salary By Experience

 As it stands to reason, entry-level LPNs/LVNs will generally earn less than their more experienced counterparts.
 With time and a strong work ethic comes pay raises, promotions, and before you know it, you are at the top of the LPN/LVN salary range.
-According to Payscale, LPNs/LVNs can earn anywhere from $15.40 t0 25.12 per hour, with new grads earning toward the bottom of the range, and experienced LPN/LVNs earning toward the top.
+According to Payscale, LPNs/LVNs can earn anywhere from $16.15 to $26.28 per hour on average, with new grads earning toward the bottom of the range, and experienced LPN/LVNs earning toward the top.
 Aside from the higher wages, experienced LPN/LVNs may also earn more vacation time and hold seniority amongst the ranks…all important aspects of compensation.